ahogerland/comp3109-project/README.md

 # COMP3109 Project Team P1 - Padding Oracle Attack
-- project preamble
-- explanation of a "Padding Oracle Attack" using CBC mode and the PKCS7 padding scheme

 ## Getting Started
 *This is a quick-start guide for running the server.
 See the [Oracle Server](#oracle-server) section for more information.*